 (ii) Generators and/or EISOs and/or DC Converter Station owners or HVDC System Owners (if so agreed as described in BC3.1.3) will comply with The Company instructions for Low Frequency Relay settings and Low Frequency Relay initiated response to be placed in or out of service.
 Generators or DC Converter Station owners or HVDC System Owners or EISOs may not alter such Low Frequency Relay settings or take Low Frequency Relay initiated response out of service without The Company's agreement (such agreement not to be unreasonably withheld or delayed), except for safety reasons.

-BC3.6.2 Low Frequency Relay Initiated Response From Demand And Other Demand Modification Arrangements (Which May Include A DC Converter Station or HVDC System When Importing Active Power From The Total System)
+BC3.6.2 Low Frequency Relay Initiated Response from Demand and other Demand Modification arrangements (which may include a DC Converter Station or HVDC System when Importing Active Power from the Total System)

 (a) The Company may, pursuant to an Ancillary Services Agreement, utilise Demand with the capability of Low Frequency Relay initiated Demand reduction in establishing its requirements for Frequency Control.

-(b) (i) The Company will specify within the range agreed the Low Frequency Relay settings to be applied pursuant to BC3.6.2 (a), the amount of Demand reduction to be available and will instruct the Low Frequency Relay initiated response to be placed in or out of service.
+(b) (i) The Company will specify within the range agreed, the Low Frequency Relay settings to be applied pursuant to BC3.6.2 (a), the amount of Demand reduction to be available and will instruct the Low Frequency Relay initiated response to be placed in or out of service.

 (ii) Users will comply with The Company instructions for Low Frequency Relay settings and Low Frequency Relay initiated Demand reduction to be placed in or out of service.
 Users may not alter such Low Frequency Relay settings or take Low Frequency Relay initiated response out of service without The Company's agreement, except for safety reasons.